jabra11/Magyar-Kartya/README.md

 ### Contributing
-This project is currently using a Windows specific library and is therefore limited only to users with access to Win32 API.
+This project is currently using a Windows specific library and is therefore limited only to users with access to the Win32 API.

 ### Building on Windows
 1. Download the appropriate version of SFML(64bit) from [SFML](https://www.sfml-dev.org/download/sfml/2.5.1/).